-EÜL has drawn up a uniform policy document, consolidating all the previous views of EÜL, incl. reviewing and updating them.
+EÜL has drawn up a uniform policy document, consolidating all the previous views of EÜL, while also reviewing and updating them.
 The document shall remain as the only document containing the political views of EÜL, which is amended and updated by the Supervisory Board of EÜL on an ongoing basis.
-The document is based on the strategic objectives of EÜL, incl. its mission and vision, as well as the document specifying the main values of EÜL, which is decided over by the General Meeting of EÜL.
+The document is based on the strategic objectives of EÜL, including its mission and vision, as well as the document specifying the main values of EÜL, which is decided over by the General Meeting of EÜL.

 EÜL was founded on November 23, 1991 by nine Student Unions.

 Since 1993, EÜL has issued ISIC Student International Student Card.

 Since September 1999, as a first country in the world, ISIC Student Maestro card was launched in Estonia, which combines the ISIC card and the international Maestro debit card.